 - Split-step pedal system for more versatility in workout options & control over the range of motion.

-- Comes with 4 instructional DVD programs to teach you the basic and intermediate range of exercises that you can do on this chair.
+- Comes with 4 instructional DVD programs with unlimited access to the basic and intermediate range of other exercises that you can do on this chair.
+Seriously, these will ensure you don’t need a pilates instructor.

 - Nearly $200 in savings for simply dropping the sculpting handles without sacrificing the rest of the features the Max-series chair offers.